Issue

 |

-modern animals of the country.
-All this fossils are found at Orange
+and some modern animals of the country.

-River.
-(Orange River is the longest river in South Africa.
-It rises in the
+Orange River is the longest river in South Africa.

-Drakensberg mountains in Lesotho, flowing westwards through South Africa to the
+flowing westwards through South Africa to the Atlantic Ocean.

-Africa and Namibia and between South Africa and Lesotho, as well as several
+and between South Africa and Lesotho, as well as several provincial borders within South Africa.

-Aggeneys, the river does not pass through any major cities, it plays an
+Except for Upington, Kimberly, and Aggeneys, the river does not pass through any major cities,

-important role in the South African economy by providing water for irrigation,
+it plays an important role in the South African economy by providing water for irrigation,

-as well as hydroelectric power.
-The river was named by Robert Jacob Gordon after
+The river was named by Robert Jacob Gordon after the Dutch Royal House.

-Orange River vlley provide us with a rare glimpse of life in southern Namibia
+The fossils of the Orange River Valley provide us with a rare glimpse of life in southern Namibia

 between 20 and 16 million years ago.